UNCENSORED: What I Couldn’t Tell You About Vitamin D Last Week

 Over 30 years ago, it was hypothesized that vitamin D deficiency was correlated to increased risk of colon cancer.[1]
 Since then, dozens of studies have supported this theory.
 A 2006 study reviewed the data of five other studies related to vitamin D and colon cancer with a 25-year follow up and found that increasing blood levels of vitamin D to 35ng/ml reduced colon cancer risk by 50%![2]
 A more recent review of previous studies also showed an impressive 33% reduced risk ofcolon cancer for those with higher blood levels of vitamin D.[3]

 Another very impressive randomized controlled study done in 2008 included 1,179 post-menopausal women who were randomized into three groups.
-One group was given a supplement; another group was given the same supplement plus 1,100 IU of vitamin D; and the last group was given a placebo.
-At the end of four years, the group taking plus vitamin D had a 77% reduction in all-cancer incidence.[4]
+One group was given a calciumsupplement; another group was given the same calcium supplement plus 1,100 IU of vitamin D; and the last group was given a placebo.
+At the end of four years, the group taking calcium plus vitamin D had a 77% reduction in all-cancer incidence.[4]

 Investigations done by one of the most well respected vitamin D researchers, Dr. Cedric Garland of UC San Diego School of Medicine, has shown that increasing blood levels of vitamin D to somewhere between 40-50ng/ml could reduce breast cancer risk by 50%[5].